 - 1. Student use of computers when under direct supervision of a staff member. - 2.
 Student use of Internet with permission of a staff member, and only operate in areas designated by staff member. - 3.
 Students responsible for damage resulting in inappropriate use of equipment. - 4.
 Students are not allowed to write, print, or send inappropriate messages. - 5.
-Students can only access areas of the computer approved by staff. - 6.
-Students are only allowed to access e-mail accounts with teacher permission. - 7.
-Students are not allowed to bring any type of software or games from home to use on school computers. - 8.
-Students are not allowed to change equipment from one computer to another or change computer settings. - 9.
-Students cannot bring food or drinks into computer area. - 10.
-Before students can leave the lab, they must clean their area, place keyboards next to the computer, and push in chairs. - 11.
+Students can only access areas of the computer approved by staff.

+- 6. Students are only allowed to access e-mail accounts with teacher permission. - 7.
+Students are not allowed to bring any type of software or games from home to use on - 8. school computers. - 9.
+Students are not allowed to change equipment from one computer to another or change computer settings. - 10.
+Students cannot bring food or drinks into the area of the computer. - 11.
 Students will not lend or reveal personal passwords to others and will only access their own files.